circuitdao/docs/docs/user-guide/crt-token.md

 The CRT supply decreases when a Surplus Auction is settled:

-* The amount of CRT the winning bidder offered in the winning bid gets melted.
+* The amount of CRT that was offered in the winning bid gets melted.

-## Governance

-CRT holders can use the token to update the protocol's Statutes.
-For details on the governance process, see the [governance](./governance) page.